 Bindweed has to be one the most annoying weeds ever.
 Give it half a chance and it will climb through all your favourite shrubs and become entangled with every branch, stem and leaf, reaching up to the light by literally wrapping its thin stems around anything that’s available.
 It’s this characteristic that makes it such a pain to remove – ripping the bindweed stems out often damages any soft stems and leaves on the host plant as well.
 If you have a lot of patience, you can unwrap each entangled stem all the way down to ground level, where you can then locate and pull out the roots.
 Again, it’s the leaf shape that makes bindweed look a bit like Japanese knotweed.
 Look carefully at the leaves and you’ll see that they are heart shaped, with lobes either side of the stalk, which Japanese knotweed does not possess.

 It would be difficult to mistake Bamboo for Japanese Knotweed.
 Japanese knotweed shoots look a bit like bamboo stems but there the visual similarity ends.
 Japanese knotweed leaves and bamboo leaves are not the same shape at all and knotweed loses its leaves in late autumn, unlike bamboo which usually retains its leaves all year round in the UK.
-Many bamboos (the ‘running’ variety) will migrate outwards and, because Japanese knotweed also spreads this may be a factor in the two plants being confused.
+Many bamboos (particularly running bamboo varieties) will migrate outwards and, because the rhizomes of Japanese knotweed also the method by which it spreads, this may be a factor in the two plants being confused.